aMOPel/nim-karax-website/content/projects/9_nosey_nim.md

 The newfound changes can be applied to a target directory.
 This library itself doesn't make any assumptions about how to mutate the target directory.
-Instead the user gets to pass in callbacks `fileConverter` and `fileRemover`, which are called for every changed and deleted file.
+Instead the user gets to pass in callbacks `newFileHandler`, `changedFileHandler` and `remFileHandler`, which are called for every new, changed and deleted file respectively.
 That means the user can mutate file contents, file names, or do something else entirely in the callbacks.

 ```nim